-The TPS54388C-Q1 device implements low-side current protection by detecting the voltage across the low-side MOSFET.
+The TPS57114C-Q1 device implements low-side current protection by detecting the voltage across the low-side MOSFET.
 When the converter sinks current through its low-side FET, the control circuit turns off the low-side MOSFET if the reverse current is typically more than 4.5 A. By implementing this additional protection scheme, the converter is able to protect itself from excessive current during power cycling and start-up into pre-biased outputs.

-7.4.9 Synchronize Using the RT/CLK Pin
+7.4.9 Synchronize Using The RT/CLK Pin

 The RT/CLK pin synchronizes the converter to an external system clock.
 See Figure 29.
 To implement the synchronization feature in a system, connect a square wave to the RT/CLK pin with an on-time of at least 75 ns.
-If the square wave pulls the pin above the PLL upper threshold, a mode change occurs, and the pin becomes a synchronization input.
-The CLK mode disables the internal amplifier, and the pin becomes a high-impedance clock input to the internal PLL.
-Stopping the clocking edges re-enables the internal amplifier, and the mode returns to the frequency set by the resistor.
+If the pin goes above the PLL upper threshold, a mode change occurs, and the pin becomes a synchronization input.
+The device disables the internal amplifier, and the pin is a high-impedance clock input to the internal PLL.
+If clocking edges stop, the device re-enables the internal amplifier and the mode returns to the frequency set by the resistor.
 The square-wave amplitude at this pin must transition lower than 0.6 V and higher than 1.6 V, typically.
 The synchronization frequency range is 300 kHz to 2000 kHz.
 The rising edge of PH synchronizes to the falling edge of the RT/CLK pin.